liampc/100-days-of-code/log.md

 Thoughts: Today, I was able to make my code more readable and cleaner in a new branch but I end up not yet fixing the main issue when it comes to showing the saved books on the library.
 Still floundering on git but now I am more familliar on what to do when I made a mistake.
 Also drabbled in working with nodes and nodelist and its difference with array.

+ ## Day 27 : 17 June 2020

+ Progess: still working on library project, practice git revision

+ Thoughts: still cant fix the main issue but I end up making other functions cleaner.
+I am getting more familliar with git and github, so now I'm not that nervous to experiment thinking that I could always go back and revise